Ready to shape the future of graduate careers?

 What not to say

-• Avoid the transparent tricks – talking about a weakness that’s really a strength (“I work too hard”) or saying you have no weaknesses.
-This is a common interview mistake a lot of graduates make.
-Take a look at some other common interview mistakes to make sure you're up to speed.
+• Avoid the tired tricks – don’t talk about a weakness that’s a strength (ie. “I work too hard”) or say that you don’t have any weaknesses (nobody’s perfect!).
+Answering like this is a common interview mistake a lot of graduates make.
+Take a look at some other common interview mistakes so that you can avoid them.

-• Don’t pick any core competencies of the role (check the description!) or anything that could legitimately prevent you from doing your job.
+• Don’t pick any core competencies of the role (once again, check the description!) or anything that would prevent you from doing the job.

 “I sometimes have problems knowing when to ask for help.
-For example, when I was doing my biochemistry research project I tried out an unfamiliar technique and ended up making a mistake.
-If I had asked for a demonstration from my advisor beforehand I’d have saved myself some repeated work.
-I’m glad to be a person who takes initiative, but since then I’ve been much more careful about judging when I need to stop and get advice.
-I know I’ll have a lot of individual responsibility in this role, so it’s really important to me.”
+For example, when I was doing my biochemistry research project, I tried an unfamiliar technique and made a mistake.
+If I had asked for a demonstration from my advisor, I’d have saved myself some repeated work.
+I’m glad to be a person who takes initiative, but since then I’ve been more careful about judging when I need to stop and get advice.
+I know I’ll have a lot of individual responsibility in this role, so it’s important that I get better at asking for help when I need it.”

 Potential follow-up questions